CrossEye/TW5-SuppNotesDemo/post/index.md

-To display this note, we use the [`WikifyWidget`][ww], which takes the text we just found, and, treating it as wikitext, converts it into a format useful for displaying (we use the `output` parameter to choose the format `"html"`), storing the results in the variable `note`.
+To display this note, we use the [`WikifyWidget`][ww], which takes the text we just found, and, treating it as wikitext, converts it into a format useful for displaying, storing the results in the variable `note`.
+We use the `output` parameter to choose the format `"html"`.
 Then in the content of the widget, we include the reference `<<note>>` to put that out to the user.
 That this is now treating the content as wikitext explains the reason we've updated `Quick Start/0`: we want to test some actual wikitext and not just plain test.
 Theoretically, seeing that blank lines are respected would be enough, but something like links feels like a more substantial test.